 Unfortunately, the introduction of our glass recycling scheme is postponed as we redeploy staff to vital waste collections.

 The Waste Transfer Station has now reopened and is open 8am to 4pm, Monday to Friday.

 Crematorium and cemeteries

 Following government advice, funerals can still go ahead but only with the deceased’s immediate family present.
-Regrettably, we are having to introduce new social distancing measures for funerals at the Mansfield Crematorium, including limiting the number of mourners to maximum 30 in the Thoresby Chapel and maximum 15 in the Newstead Chapel.
+Regrettably, we are having to introduce new social distancing measures for funerals at the Mansfield Crematorium, including limiting the number of mourners to a maximum of 30 in the Thoresby Chapel and a maximum of 15 in the Newstead Chapel.
 We also ask that all mourners wear a face covering while in the chapels, unless exempt.